LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/BotBasics.md

 - **Entity**: You can use this option to associate _a domain_ with the bot.
 However, the [NLU Assist](conversation-builder-nlu-assist.html) tool provides you with help in associating domains with dialogs, so typically you don’t need to specify a domain here.

-- **Bot Account**: If you logged into Conversation Builder directly (i.e., _not_ via single sign-on from LiveEngage) and you have access to multiple organizations within your LiveEngage account, you can use this setting to change the organization under which this bot exists.
-If you logged into Conversation Builder via single sign-on from LiveEngage, the organization you were using in LiveEngage is active and can't be changed, and nothing appears in this list.
+- **Bot Account**: If you logged into Conversation Builder directly (i.e., _not_ via single sign-on from Conversational Cloud) and you have access to multiple organizations within your Conversational Cloud account, you can use this setting to change the organization under which this bot exists.
+If you logged into Conversation Builder via single sign-on from Conversational Cloud, the organization you were using in Conversational Cloud is active and can't be changed, and nothing appears in this list.

-- **Public**: When you want other users in your LiveEngage account to be able to view and edit the bot, click the slider to On.
+- **Public**: When you want other users in your Conversational Cloud account to be able to view and edit the bot, click the slider to On.
 The default value is Off.

 - **Bot Environment**: If desired, select the set of [environment variables](conversation-builder-environment-variables.html) that you want to associate with the bot.
 Environment variables allow you to manage certain values and constants outside of the bot, and use of them when appropriate is considered a best practice.

 - **Session Length**: Select the length of the bot session, that is, how long the context of a conversation is maintained after the conversation becomes idle.
 If this is unset, the default of one hour is used.
-Be aware that Conversation Builder maintains its own session, and LiveEngage maintains its own session.
+Be aware that Conversation Builder maintains its own session, and Conversational Cloud maintains its own session.
 This setting only determines the length of the Conversation Builder session.

 - **Log Transcripts**: If you don’t want to log transcripts of conversations held via the bot, click the slider to Off.
 The default value is On.
 Transcripts can provide insights for a variety purposes.
 For example, they can inform the bot flow and help with tuning.
 However, some cases might prohibit transcript logging for privacy or other reasons.